 Aspiring and experienced massage therapists can find relevant training programs in the field through full degree and certificate programs, as well as individual courses.
 These programs can be found at health-focused schools, as well as traditional two- and four-year institutions.
-For 2017, U.S. News & World Report ranked massage therapist as the #8 best health care support job.
-As of January 2017, there were more than 500 institutions with educational offerings in this field, according to the National Center for Education Statistics.
+As of January 2020, there were more than 500 institutions with educational offerings in this field, according to the National Center for Education Statistics.
 The National University of Health Sciences, Miami Dade College, New York College of Health Professions, and Arizona Western College are among the top schools offering programs in this field.
 These schools provide wide-ranging training that covers many topics related to massage therapy.
 Some of them also offer students the opportunity to focus their studies on a particular type of massage.

 National University of Health Sciences

 The National University of Health Sciences offers massage therapy training in Lombard, Illinois.
 Students can pursue a massage therapy certificate program and an Associate of Applied Science in Massage Therapy.
 Students learn about anatomy, business, and various massage techniques, including sports massage, deep tissue work, Swedish massage, and trigger point therapy.
 Graduates of National University's massage therapy program generally score above state and national averages on the compulsory licensing exam, according to the school's website.
-In 2015, the pass rate for graduates of National University was 100%.
 The school also offers a chiropractic assistant program that includes massage therapy coursework.

 Miami Dade College